Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 == Changelog ==

+= 2.1 =
+ * Added more settings to Top/Related widget.
+ * A few bug fixes and minor improvements

 = 2.0 =
 *   Added configuration wizard: you can automatically install or reinstall Sphinx via WordPress wp-admin panel
 *   Changed default Sphinx installation directory: now Sphinx is installed to WordPress upload directory